3 Ways To Invest A Million Dollars For Cash Flow Every Month!

 - You can’t use earnings ratios with these stocks.
 These companies write off millions in depreciation, which lowers their taxes but also skews earnings artificially.
 Use a truer measure like funds from operations (for REITs) and distributable cash flow (for MLPs).

 Check out Real Estate Crowdfunding Opportunities.

-How to Invest 1 Million Dollars Buying Real Assets for Real Income
+2. How To Invest 1 Million Dollars Buying Real Assets For Cash Flow

 My first professional job was as a commercial real estate analyst and I’ve managed my own rental properties for decades.
 There is no better asset class for generational wealth than real estate.
 Not only does property investing generate monthly income, you’ll benefit from appreciation and get a great tax shield in the process.

 The problem with direct ownership is that it can cost a lot to buy a single property.
 Even with bank financing, a 20% down payment can easily cost you $40,000 and up.
 Still with as little as fifteen- or twenty-percent of your million-dollar jackpot in real estate, you can buy up to another million in property and earn tens of thousands in cash rents every year!